Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: Experimental results

-We observe in \Cref{tab:boundsoflambda} that the Bounds $2$ computed via \Cref{thm:boundsoflambdabis} are tightest bounds of $\lambda$ and much better than Bounds $1$ and $3$.
-Thus, we suggest to use the tightest Bounds $2$ to performs all simulations in our paper.
+We observe in Table \ref{tab:boundsoflambda} that the Bounds $2$ computed via Theorem \ref{thm:boundsoflambdabis} are the tightest bounds for $\lambda$ and are much better than Bounds $1$ and $3$.
+Thus, we decide to use these Bounds $2$ to perform the remaining simulations.